sccn/lsl_archived/README.md

 You can find recent releases on our FTP site : ftp://sccn.ucsd.edu/pub/software/LSL/

+These releases may be slightly out of date.
+We are working toward an automated build and deployment system but it is not ready yet.

+# Building from source

+Follow the instructions in the INSTALL.md file.

 # Streaming Layer API

 The liblsl library provides the following **abstractions** for use by client programs: